xiaomeow/xiaomeow.github.io/for_pun.md

 What do you call a wave function describing different quantum states of multiple systems?
 The "United" States!

+Why does heat have boring derivatives?
+Because dq=TdS, i.e."tedius"! (where q is heat, T is temperature, and S is entropy)

+There are two kittens on the roof, which one slides off first?
+The one with the lower mew! (where \mu is the coefficient of friction)

 What is a cat's favorite way of holding a pen?
 "Purr.."pen-dicularly!